Business Team Cybersecurity

 I cringe every time I see this.
 Many receptionists or front office staff share a computer and a number of system logins.
 Some businesses choose not to assign individual emails to users and instead have them share.

 The more people know a password, the more vulnerable it becomes.
 People trigger breaches.
 By sharing login information you’re poking holes in your cybersecurity to gain a little convenience.
 You are multiplying the chance that a breach will occur.
+It’s like watching a small fire grow and doing nothing to stop it.

 Shared logins also provide no audit trail.
 You cannot determine who did what, and where.
 The best you can do is implicitly identify who was most likely responsible for the situation.
 This may be OK for most scenarios, but it will not hold up in the face of litigation.